 With a cheesecake layer in the center and a sugar-free streusel crumb topping, this amazing dessert is so decadent you won’t even realize that it’s healthy!

-When you prepare this keto pumpkin coffee cake, your house will smell just like a bakery!
+When you prepare this Keto pumpkin coffee cake reipe, your house will smell just like a bakery!
 You simply can’t buy gluten free, sugar free, low carb desserts that taste like this in the store.
 Even if baking is hard for you, the simple step by step instructions will walk you through the process.

-Do you have friends or family that aren’t on a Low Carb diet that you’ll be serving?
-No problem, they will love this recipe and will never know it’s sugar free!
+Do you have friends or family that aren’t on a low carb diet that you’ll be serving?
+No problem, they’ll love this recipe and will never know it’s sugar free!
 My husband isn’t on Keto, so I have him taste test all my recipes and let me tell you… HE LOVED IT!!

-What Ingredients Do I Need To Make Keto Pumpkin Coffee Cake with Cheesecake Layers?
+What’s in Keto Pumpkin Coffee Cake with Cheesecake Layers

 - Super fine almond flour

 - Heavy cream